SummaryRead the full fact sheet

 - See your doctor for a check-up before you start a running program.
 This is especially important if you are over 40 years, are overweight, have a chronic illness or haven't exercised in a long time.

 - Pre-exercise screening is used to identify people with medical conditions that may put them at a higher risk of a experiencing a health problem during physical activity.
 It is a filter or ‘safety net’ to help decide if the potential benefits of exercise outweigh the risks for you.
-Print a copy of the pre-exercise screening tool and discuss it with your doctor or exercise professional.
+Print a copy of the and discuss it with your doctor or exercise professional.

 - Start with brisk walking.
 Aim for 30 minutes per session.
 Allow a minimum of six weeks to build up to regular running.
 Aim to increase your jogging time each session, and alternate between walking and jogging.